Rangnick refuses to pin blame on Maguire and Varane

-Ralf Rangnick is not getting carried away over the shakiness displayed by Raphael Varane and Harry Maguire in the draw with Newcastle United, adamant Manchester United are underperforming as a team not just at center-back.
+Ralf Rangnick is not getting carried away over the shakiness displayed by Raphael Varane and Harry Maguire in the draw with Newcastle United, adamant Manchester United is underperforming as a team not just at centre-back.

-United's 1-1 stalemate at Newcastle on Monday was their first game in 16 days after a coronavirus outbreak forced the postponement of matches against Brentford and Brighton and Hove Albion.
+United's 1-1 stalemate at Newcastle was its first game in 16 days after a coronavirus outbreak forced the postponement of matches against Brentford and Brighton and Hove Albion.

-As such, perhaps it was not a surprise to see United look rusty at St James' Park, but for much of the game, they were second best against a side with just one Premier League win all season and the joint-worst defense (42 conceded) in the division.
+As such, perhaps it was not a surprise to see United look rusty at St James' Park, but for much of the game it was second best against a side with just one Premier League win all season and the joint-worst defence (42 conceded) in the division.

-While United did ultimately come out on top in terms of expected goals (xG), their 1.52 slightly better than Newcastle's 1.25, Rangnick's side were let off the hook by a bad miss from Allan Saint-Maximin at the start of the second half that would have put the Magpies 2-0 up.
+While United did ultimately come out on top in terms of expected goals (xG), its 1.52 slightly better than Newcastle's 1.25, Rangnick's side was let off the hook by a bad miss from Allan Saint-Maximin at the start of the second half that would have put the Magpies 2-0 up.

 Similarly, eight of Newcastle's 13 shots were on target, meaning David de Gea had to make seven saves – five more than his counterpart, Martin Dubravka – to keep United in the game.